sneakycrow/website/_posts/2024-05-12-running-async-tasks-in-tauri-v2.md

 The core of our approach lies in leveraging Tauri's robust event system to seamlessly bridge the gap between backend processes and frontend presentation.
 By the end of this tutorial, you'll have a clear understanding of how to synchronize backend async tasks with frontend data updates, empowering you to build responsive and dynamic applications with Tauri.

+### Notes

+For this tutorial, we'll be using Tauri version `2.0.0-beta`.
+Because this is a beta, some of the code may change in the future.

 ## Initializing Project

 To kickstart our journey, ensure you have Tauri v2 and its associated tooling installed.
 If not, you can swiftly set it up by installing create-tauri-app using Cargo: